roboes/tools/travel/readme.md

 ### Usage

-[gpsmycity-to-gpx-converter.py](gpsmycity-to-gpx-converter.py) is a script that downloads one or more self-guided GPSmyCity tours URLs as .gpx files.
+[gpsmycity-to-gpx-converter.py](gpsmycity-to-gpx-converter.py) is a script that downloads one or multiple self-guided GPSmyCity tours URLs as .gpx files.
 The .gpx files can be used in multiple apps (see [here](#apps)).

 ### Python dependencies